 When your kids lose Wi-Fi do they act like the world is going to end?
 How did we ever get through childhood without the internet, social media and video games in our pocket?

-Before Gameboy and Nintendo DS (like they even know what those are) we had PAPER.
+Before Gameboy and Nintendo DS (like they even know what those are) we played with PAPER.
 And our imagination.
 A piece of paper could be folded into a football, a secret note, a jet fighter…or a fortune teller.

 The next time you’re trying to pry your kid’s eyeballs off their screen, break out a little old school fun: an origami fortune teller.
 They’re also known as cootie catchers — yep, so weird — or chatterboxes.